estherlin/lens-blur-fields/README.md

 You can download the iPhone 12 pro device 0 wide lens data used in the paper here:

-1. 4x downsampled (fast): used in colab demos
+1. 4x downsampled processed data: can directly be used in colab demos
-2. Full resolution (slow)
+2.  ​

 #### Using Your Own Data